Aloha POS Reviews

 Square has become somewhat of a household name.

-The company offers great software with several industry-specific features, perfect for bars, quick-service restaurants, and ghost kitchens.
+This is the go-to quickservice POS.
+The company offers great software with several industry-specific features, perfect for bars and ghost kitchens.

 The beauty of Square is that the company offers straightforward and transparent pricing.